dynamisinc/checklist-poc/docs/ExternalChatIntegration/USER-STORIES.md

 - [ ] System validates the group ID exists and is accessible
 - [ ] A COBRA bot is registered in the existing group for sending/receiving messages
 - [ ] The webhook callback URL is configured for the existing group
-- [ ] An ExternalChannelMapping record is created linking the event to the group
+- [ ] Channel is named "GroupMe: {Original Group Name}" (platform prefix)
+- [ ] Channel displays a GroupMe icon indicator distinguishing it from COBRA-created channels
 - [ ] User is presented with option to import recent message history (default: enabled)
 - [ ] Configurable lookback period (default: 7 days, max: 30 days)
 - [ ] Historical messages are imported with their original timestamps